awsdocs/iam-user-guide/doc_source/list_appstream.md

 + `appstream:DescribeDirectoryConfigs`

++ `appstream:StopFleet`

 + `appstream:DeleteDirectoryConfig`

-+ `appstream:StopFleet`

 + `appstream:CreateDirectoryConfig`

 **Condition context keys for Amazon AppStream**

-Amazon AppStream has no service\-specific context keys that can be used in an IAM policy\.
+Amazon AppStream has the following service\-specific context keys that can be used in an IAM policy\.
 For the list of the global condition context keys that are available to all services, see [Available Global Condition Keys](reference_policies_condition-keys.md#AvailableKeys) in the *IAM Policy Elements Reference*\.

++ `appstream:userId`